VJigouline/SceneEditor/README.md

 ## Additional modules

-These modules should be added on top of the standard angular installation (`npm update` should do it for you):
+These modules should be added on top of the standard angular installation (`npm install` should do it for you)

+### Dependencies
 `npm install angular-split` [Documentation](https://bertrandg.github.io/angular-split/#/documentation)
 `npm install three` [Documentation](https://threejs.org/docs/#manual/en/introduction/Import-via-modules)
 `npm install angular-resize-event` [Documentation](https://www.npmjs.com/package/angular-resize-event)